-By Claire Yip, co-founder of Cellular Agriculture UK.
+By Wen Yip, co-founder of Cellular Agriculture UK.
 These views are my own.

 Timeline: When we can expect highly similar cost-competitive alternatives to animal products

 - There is a lot of uncertainty around when we will be able to eat meat grown from cells, and how we should divide our efforts between that, plant-based alternatives, and other forms of animal advocacy.
 This post seeks to give sensible, unbiased views on the future of alternative proteins.

 - However, these views are uncertain too: I have c.40-60% confidence.
 These estimates are not set in stone.
 Factors like investment and activity would quicken progress, but things will also probably take longer than we expect, for unexpected reasons, and we don’t know everything that we don’t know.